John Tiktak

+Tiktak’s sculptures primarily focus on human figures, often characterized by rounded shapes and simplified forms.
+His work has been recognized for its unique approach, blending traditional Inuit themes with a modern artistic style.

 Biography

 Tiktak lived a traditional Inuit lifestyle until he moved to Arviat (then known as Eskimo Point and also called Aqviat) in the 1950s.
 He moved to Rankin Inlet (also known as Kangiqilniq) in 1958, where he began to work as a sculptor in 1963.

 His figurative work is minimal in style, and so is modern in appearance.
 Distinctive stylistic traits include very rounded forms and hands that are attached to the sides of the figure, so that the arms are circular in shape.